 Entrepreneurship Meaning and Origin

-Late in the twentieth century, governments around the world started to support entrepreneurship, a new business model aiming to encouraging talents in any field to start their own business, as opposed to depending on government employment options, which governments cannot cater for.
+Late in the twentieth century, governments around the world started to support entrepreneurship, a new business model aiming to encourage talents in any field to start their own business, as opposed to depending on government employment options, which governments cannot cater to.

-Thus, governments around the world started to encourage and support fresh graduates to get involved in the marketplace and run their own businesses if they have what it takes to do so, and if the supportive environment exists.
+Thus, governments around the world started to encourage and support fresh graduates to get involved in the marketplace and run their own businesses if they have what it takes to do so and if a supportive environment exists.